Recursive Flora

 key takeaway

-My first instinct is to solve problems: to uncover what’s wrong and fix it.
-But through this project, I learned that some experiences, like overthinking, call for a different kind of design response.
+Through this project, I learned that some experiences call for a different kind of design response.
 Many wished they could “turn off” their thoughts, yet recognized that overthinking is part of how they process the world.
 What they really needed was not a cure, but understanding and connection.
+The solution emerged from making the invisible visible: quantifying emotion and translating it into a shared visual language that worked beyond words.

-This project reframed my approach to problem-solving: sometimes the goal isn’t to eliminate a behaviour or make someone do an action, but to design spaces that make it easier to reflect, connect, and feel understood.
+This reframed my approach to problem-solving: sometimes the goal isn't to change behaviour or drive action, but to design spaces that make it easier to reflect, connect, and feel understood.

 what's next